raninninn/cc_ed/README.md

 - Most line addressing modes
 - n and p
 - Appending `a`, inserting `i`, changing `c` and deleting `d` lines
+- Turning syntax highlighting on and off with `set syntaxHL = true/false`